Wakeup Diet & Exercise Program Restores natural circadian rhythms

 • Research summaries; Provigil problems; alternatives.
 The site author is an M.D.
 Details research by Thomas & Kwong.
 The study proved that Provigil countered memory deficits of sleep deprivation, but only for moderate tasks.
 The Volkow 2009 study proves that Provigil is habit-forming.
 The European Medicines Agency suggests that doctors not use modafinil for any disease except narcolepsy.
 (Including sleep apnea.)
 Risks, including cardiovascular risks, are too high.

 • YouTube: Provigil & serious skin reactions.
-Newfound side effects, including terminal & benign skill rashes.
+Newfound side effects, including terminal & benign skin rashes.
 One of these is very serious: Stevens Johnson Syndrome.
 Page mentions other effects including angioedema, anaphylaxis, hallucinations, suicidal thoughts, mania, & psychosis.
 Photos of Stevens Johnson syndrome: Click SJ Syndrome.

 • Quick overview describes major medications for sleep disorders.
 Mentions problems with medications for narcolepsy, such as tachyphylaxis.
 That is, the tolerance effect that renders stimulants less effective or ineffective.